amandineameye/DocMorrisApp/README.md

 | App           | Selects brand config and injects it at runtime        |

 This modular layering ensures that the UI is fully reusable while supporting unique branding per app instance.

+## 🎨 Styling Strategy

+We use **styled-components** in this React Native monorepo to ensure a scalable, brand-themable, and maintainable styling system.

+### Why styled-components?

+- **Scoped styles, clean JSX:** Styles are defined alongside component logic, but without cluttering the render code.
+This preserves both readability and separation of concerns.
+- **Dynamic theming via ThemeProvider:** Inject a full theme object contextually (e.g., per brand) and access it in all styled components with full type support.
+- **Flexible styling for all components:** Supports styling any native or custom component — no need to adopt wrapper-specific primitives.
+- **Dynamic styling via props and logic:** Write expressive, condition-based styles using regular JavaScript and component props.
+- **Seamless TypeScript support:** Get autocomplete for props and theme tokens like colors.primary, plus instant type checking and IDE feedback.

+### Why not NativeWind?

+- Clutters JSX with long Tailwind class strings
+- Violates separation of concerns by embedding style logic in markup
+- Poor visibility and readability when classes are conditional or deeply nested
+- Difficult to implement dynamic theming or runtime brand switching
+- Tailwind classes are untyped string literals — no type safety, no autocomplete, no validation
+- Error-prone and harder to maintain in large codebases

+### Why not Restyle?

+- You can only use Restyle’s theming with its own components like `<Box>` or `<Text>`.
+- Native or third-party components (like from libraries) need extra wrappers to use the same styles.
+- When you mix your own components with native and library ones, styling becomes inconsistent and harder to manage.
+- It's not straightforward to apply styles based on props or state in a clean way.
+- Autocomplete and type checking work, but are limited.

+We prioritize **component-level styling, rich theming, code clarity, and TypeScript support.**
+**styled-components** provides the most balanced and future-proof solution for these requirements in a multi-brand React Native app.

 ## 📲 Native Integrations